Rebalancing with Linear and Quadratic Costs: Asymptotic Results

-This equation describes the behavior of $q^*$ (and in turn $q$) away from the no trade region, but does not allow to determine the location of the trading boundaries.
-Hence, we also consider a different rescaling that ``zooms in'' around the no-trade region.\footnote{A similar ``pasting'' of two different expansions is used in \cite{chen.dai.13} to deal with a small capital gains tax.}
+To find the boundaries of the no-trade region $y_-$ and $y_+$ we need two more conditions.
+To this end, we consider the limit behavior of $q$ as the risky weight $y$ approaches the full investment levels $0$ and $1$.
+Matching the terms at the leading order $\varepsilon^{2/3}$ we define $q(y)=\varepsilon^{2/3}q^*(y)$.
+As $\varepsilon \downarrow 0$, the ODE~\eqref{eq:odeq} then simplifies to

-For small transaction costs -- without market price impact -- the no trade region $[y_-,y_+]$ contains the Merton proportion $y_\ast$, its width is of order $\varepsilon^{1/3}$, and the corresponding welfare effect is of order $\varepsilon^{2/3}$, see~\cite{janecek.shreve.04}.
-With price impact, the no-trade region is again an interval, which contains the Merton proportion provided that $\varepsilon$ is not too small compared to $\lambda$ (compare Remark~\ref{mertonnt}).
-This suggests to rescale the variable $y$ (which corresponds to the risky weight), the function $q$ (which is of order $\mathcal{O}(\varepsilon)$ at $y_-,y_+$ by (\ref{abelend1}-\ref{abelend})), and the equivalent safe rate $\beta$ as follows:
+This equation describes the behavior of $q^*$ (and in turn $q$) away from the no trade region and therefore yields the required conditions to determine $y_-$ and $y_+$.\footnote{A similar ``pasting'' of two different expansions is used in \cite{chen.dai.13} to deal with a small capital gains tax.}